non-det-alle/ns3-ortools/README.md

 ## Usage:
 If you are familiar with Ns-3 workflow, nothing is changed.
 After running and attaching to the image  (`docker run -ti IMAGE_NAME`), your simulations and modules can be copied in the Ns-3 folders (`/home/ns3/ns-3-dev`) or imported there as an external volume (`-v` option), and Ns-3 can be built [directly](https://www.nsnam.org/docs/tutorial/html/getting-started.html#building-with-the-ns3-cmake-wrapper) or via SEM.

 To use jupyter lab from outside run with `-p 8888:8888`.
 To work on persistent data run with the `-v /your/dir/path:/home/ns3/work` option.
-For more options checkout the [jupyter-docker-stacks documentation](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/common.html).
+For more options checkout the [jupyter's docker-stacks documentation](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/common.html).

 For more info refer directly to the documentations of linked software.